spencernah/tp2/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Commands keyword and prefix are case-sensitive. e.g. `help` and `Help` are treated as different command.

 </div>

 ### Viewing help : `help`